yelkhoga/Lots-of-balls/README.md

 # Goals for this assignment
 In this assignment, we're going to create many bouncing balls.
 In the process of doing so, we'll be reviewing for loops, reviewing Git, and introducing arrays.

-# Assignment for 10/28
+# Do Now: Day 1
 Fork this repository and clone it so you have a local repository.
 Add a second ball to the code.
-Create a Pull Request.
+Commit as "Added a second ball"